hendrtd/comp-2210/docs/modules/m1/at-a-glance.md

 of time to complete the assignment in stages rather than waiting until just before it is due.

 Each module in this course builds upon previous concepts and gets progressively more difficult.
 It is important to be proactive and to begin your work early in the module to allow the material to sink in.
 If you don't understand something or have a question, it is crucial that you reach out for help sooner rather than later.
-Ask questions on Piazza, engage with the class, and be proactive.
+Ask questions, engage with the class, and be proactive.
 These are good strategies for success.

 # Module Objectives